mono/website/docs/faq/technical.md

 ### Can Mono run applications developed with the Microsoft.NET framework?

 Yes, Mono can run applications developed with the Microsoft .NET Framework on UNIX.
-There are a few caveats to keep in mind: Mono has not been completed yet, so a few API calls might be missing; And in some cases the Mono behavior *might be incorrect*.
+There are a few caveats to keep in mind: a few API calls might be missing and in some cases the Mono behavior *might be incorrect*.

-Mono today ships with support for the .NET 2.0 API for the supported namespaces; Support for the 3.0 and 3.5 and 4.0 API is not complete.

-### I am using Visual Studio 2008 (or 2005), will Mono run my code?

-Visual Studio 2005 and 2008 produces code that targets from .NET 2.x up to 3.5 API.
-This means that most code will work until you hit an API that has not been implemented in Mono.

-This will appear as a TypeLoadException when you try to use a method or a property from one of the assemblies.

-To make Visual Studio produce 1.1-based applications see this blog post [here](http://weblogs.asp.net/israelio/archive/2005/06/08/410811.aspx).

 ### Will missing API entry points be implemented?